TF2024/tf-fm-analysis/README.md

 ## Getting started
 * Clone the repository.
-* Populate the folder `Datasets` in order for the code to run, according to the datasets specified under each notebook below.
+* Populate the folder `Datasets` in order for the code to run, according to the datasets specified under each notebook in the section below.
 * Run the notebooks in the order specified below.

 ## Notebooks